clonerohit/admin-customer/README.md

 4. JDBC
 5. MySQL

-This project is contributed by Rohit Suthar.
+This project is contributed by Rohit.

 If you have any problems in setting up this, you can notify me for that.